raganwald/braythwayt.com/_posts/2025-03-20-potsticker-engineer.md

 ### the buy and sell
 The Buy and Sell in Toronto had once used a manual and paper-form system of their own, but recognizing the benefits of computerization, they saw an opportunity to do it on the cheap.
 They commissioned their own custom system, hiring two whizz-kid teenaged brothers to design and build it.

-The kids delivered a custom mini-computer system they built themselves out of commodity components.
+The brothers delivered a custom mini-computer system they built themselves out of commodity components.
 Each operator had their own terminal, the ads were taken in real time, and there were programs for administrators.
 To further save time and money, the system typeset the ads and printed them on a pair of Apple LaserWriters.

 The Buy and Sell had taken its first step into a larger, digital world.[^mosaic]